A7medAbdien/TwitterPro/README.md

 I will be trying to answer main nine questions as a stoker:

 1. What user tweet about?
 (Bar Chart TF)
-2. When user tweet?
-Time at day

-3. What user replies about?
+2. What user replies about?
 (TF)
+3. What user likes?
+(TF)
+4. What followings like?
+(TF)

-4. When user replies?
+5. When user tweet?
 Time at day
+6. When user replies?
+Time at day

-5. Who user replies to?
+7. Who most user replies to?
 (ID)

-6. What user likes?
-(TF)
-7. Who user likes?
+8. Who most user likes?
 (ID)

-8. What followings like?
-(TF)
-9. Who followings like?
+9. Who most followings like?
 (ID)

 10. What Twitter says about user tweets? (context_annotations)
 11. What Twitter says about user replies? (context_annotations)